An

 My 1998 Year, With Huge Complexities…

-In early April I started to feel crappy at work
+I started to feel crappy at work around April of this year

 ( wonky ears, balance etc );